tabarra/txAdmin/docs/dev_notes.md

 - [ ] fix player modal in nui menu
 - [ ] checar pra onde vai aquele refreshConfig que seta a convar de checkPlayerJoin?
 - [ ] remove minSessionTime from everywhere
+- [ ] remove wipePendingWLOnStart from everywhere
 - [ ] tidy up the files, specially comments missing everywhere
 - [ ] review all references to the old playerController
 - [ ] migrate warn action id prefix from A to W
+- [ ] no duplicated id type in bans? preparing for the new db migration

 - [ ] FIXME: double check what happens when there is more than one player with the same license online
 - [ ] FIXME: dbData state issue when instantiating a DatabasePlayer while ServerPlayer exists for the same player.